RPerottoni/Health_Insurance_Cross_Sell/README.md

 ![image](reports/figures/google_sheet_automation.gif)

-# 8. Next steps to improve
+# 8. Next Steps
 As this was the first cycle, there are improvements to be considered in order to achieve the best performance.
 - Work on feature engineering, creating new features that could better explain the phenomenon.
+- Uses differents methods to transform the data.
 - Get more data and re-training the ML model.
 - Try to use others ML Models.